If you’re considering a career in medicine, shadowing a doctor is one of the best ways to get information about your future field.

 After all, you’ll want to show that you’re serious about wanting to observe/learn and are ‘in it’ for the right reasons.

-- Feel out your family doctor.
+- Check in with your family doctor.

 Another great option for shadowing can be found in the clinic you attend as a patient.